100B vectors @ 200ms p99

 indexing:

-The maximum number of documents we'll allow to remain unindexed.
-If the namespace has at least this many unindexed documents, a /index call will always trigger an index operation.
+The maximum number of rows we'll allow to remain unindexed.
+If the namespace has at least this many unindexed rows, a /index call will always trigger an index operation.

 indexing: